-The Clean Air Act, as amended in 1990, requires MPOs for regions in nonattainment or maintenance of National Ambient Air Quality Standards (NAAQSs) to perform technical analyses to demonstrate that regional transportation plans and programs conform to the most recently approved or adequate motor vehicle emission budgets approved by the U.S. Environmental Protection Agency (EPA).
+The Clean Air Act, as amended in 1990, requires MPOs for regions in nonattainment or maintenance of National Ambient Air Quality Standards (NAAQS) to perform technical analyses to demonstrate that regional transportation plans and programs conform to the most recently approved or adequate motor vehicle emission budgets approved by the U.S. Environmental Protection Agency (EPA).
 These analyses must be conducted in accordance with the technical requirements and consultation procedures published in the November 24, 1993, Federal Register and as amended.

-The Baltimore region, consisting of Anne Arundel County, Baltimore County, Baltimore City, Carroll County, Harford County, and Howard County, is designated as a monattainment area for the 2015 ozone standard as of November 7, 2022.
-The current conformity process uses the 2012 Reasonable Further Progress (RFP) budgets.
-These budgets were developed to address the 1997 ozone standard, but will be used for all ozone standards addressed in this conformity determination.
-The RFP budgets were determined by EPA as adequate for use in conformity determinations, as published in the Federal Register on February 22, 2016.
+The Baltimore region, consisting of Anne Arundel County, Baltimore County, Baltimore City, Carroll County, Harford County, and Howard County, is designated as a "moderate" nonattainment area for the 2015 ozone standard as of November 7, 2022.
+The current conformity process uses the 2023 Motor Vehicle Emissions Budgets (MVEBs).
+These budgets were developed to address the 2015 8-hour ozone standard, and will be used for all ozone standards addressed in this conformity determination.
+The 2023 MVEBs were determined by EPA as adequate for use in conformity determinations, as published in the Federal Register on February XX, 2023.

-A new Maryland State Implementation Plan (SIP) has been submitted to the EPA with new mobile budgets.
-If EPA has not found the new budgets adequate, then the 2012 RFP budgets will continue to be used for this conformity determination.
+A Maryland State Implementation Plan (SIP) has been submitted to the EPA with new MVEBs, and the public review concludes on January 31, 2023.
+The EPA has 90 days to review the SIP and approve the MVEBs.
+The new budgets will be used in this conformity determination.